msolomon/argo/spec.md

 - `FLOAT64`: an IEEE 754 double-precision binary floating-point (binary64)
 - `BYTES`: a variable-length byte string
 - `FIXED`: a fixed-length byte string
-- `RECORD`: an object, made up of potentially-omittable named fields and their values
+- `RECORD`: a selection set, made up of potentially-omittable named fields and their values
 - `ARRAY`: a variable-length list of a single type
 - `BLOCK`: describes how to store the underlying type in a block of value data
 - `NULLABLE`: may be null or have a value